close Business Finance Invest Bullets Most Viewed

 But, being oppressed is not in these budding companies' nature, so they have decided to keep trying to make Google submit.
 And with the upcoming changes in India's regulatory policies as well as the nation's future adoption of new policies, there is a high possibility Google may have to make further changes.

-The changes have already started after first announcing the application of the User Billing Policy in 2020.
+The changes have already started after the first announcement of the application of the User Billing Policy in 2020.
 Google made changes in its policy due to the resistance it faced in India.
-But India is not the only nation that has raised flags against Google's tyranny.
+However, India is not the only nation that has raised flags against Google's tyranny.

 Countries with the Same Stance as India